Qualification / Validation / Commissioning

 Validation and Qualification

-Term Validation originates from Latin root validus (healthy; strong).
-In modern European languages adjectives derived from this root – where they exist – usually are translated as suitable, fit, acceptable (e.g. Engl. valid, Fr. valide, It. valido etc.).
-Its derivative verb validate is used in the meaning to provide / determine / confirm suitability, which reasonably well reflects respective activities in relation to pharmaceutical manufacturing.
-The respective process is then called validation.
+The term validation originates from the Latin root validus (healthy; strong).
+In modern European languages, adjectives derived from this root—where they exist—are usually translated as suitable, fit, or acceptable (e.g., English valid, French valide, Italian valido, etc.).
+Its derivative verb validate is used in the sense of to provide, determine, or confirm suitability, which accurately reflects its use in pharmaceutical manufacturing.
+The corresponding process is called validation.

-Term Qualification originates from Latin root qualis (what kind of).
-In most European languages from this root was derived the word quality.
-Corresponding derivative verb qualify means determine / confirm quality.
-Respective process is then called qualification, which needs here to be distinguished from term qualification in the meaning of a person having professional skills.
-In the context of validation activities related to pharmaceutical manufacturing qualification refers to a process, and therefore expressions like to conduct qualification are correct.
+The term qualification comes from the Latin root qualis (what kind of).
+In most European languages, this root gave rise to the word quality.
+The corresponding derivative verb qualify means to determine or confirm quality.
+The respective process is referred to as qualification, which, in this context, must be distinguished from the term qualification when referring to a person's professional skills.
+In the context of pharmaceutical manufacturing validation activities, qualification refers to a process, and therefore expressions like to conduct qualification are correct.

-Terms Validation and Qualification may seem very similar: in both cases, it is a process of determining / confirming suitability of something to certain acceptance criteria.
-Nevertheless, these terms are not interchangeable, and their use is clearly distinguished.
+The terms validation and qualification may seem very similar: in both cases, they involve determining or confirming the suitability of something against certain acceptance criteria.
+However, these terms are not interchangeable, and their usage is clearly distinguished.

-Term Qualification is traditionally used in respect of objects that may include:
+The term Qualification is traditionally used in relation to objects that may include:

 • Process Equipment